 Challenging traditional thinking about how buyers make decisions, and what marketers need to do instead, Nick Mason, CEO and Founder here at Turtl, and Shirin Oreizy, Founder and President of behavioral science agency Next Step, discuss the psychology that drives growth and loyalty.
 They cover behavioral science applied to marketing, our cognitive biases, and practical examples of the psychology of personalization.

-(If you’d rather watch this than read about it, head over here)
+(If you’d rather watch this than read about it, scroll down here)

 Shirin introduces the concept and why it is so important to get right:

 In the most simple terms, it’s the study of how humans really make decisions.

 In behavioral science, we recognize the role that our emotions, our environment (physical or digital), as well as social factors have on our decisions.
 If you’ve spent more than two minutes with anybody in the human race, you’ll know we’re not always rational.
 There’s a gap between what we say we want to do and what we actually end up doing.

 Simply showcasing the features and benefits of a product or solution doesn’t necessarily drive behavior.
 We actually need to design the environment in a way that drives and nudges people to the behavior that we want.
 And specific to marketing, the beautiful thing that we have at hand is that a lot of times we’re dealing with digital environments.
 And so this becomes getting adoption for our products and our signup flow and our landing pages and all of the different marketing materials.
 It’s really a beautiful medium for us to play with and start architecting the environment and nudging people towards the outcome that we want.